Nora-Eugenie Gomringer

-Nora-Eugenie Gomringer (born 26 January 1980) is a German and Swiss poet and writer.
+Nora-Eugenie Gomringer, known as Nora Gomringer (born 26 January 1980), is a German and Swiss poet and writer.

 She has won a number of awards, including the 2013 Literaturpreis des Kulturkreises der deutschen Wirtschaft, the 2015 Ingeborg-Bachmann-Preis and the Carl Zuckmayer Medal by Rhineland-Palatinate.

 She lives in Bamberg, where she has been directing the International House of Artists Villa Concordia, a cultural institution founded by the State of Bavaria, since 2010.
 Her mostly lyrical work appears under the name Nora Gomringer, published by Voland & Quist.
 Hydra's Heads, a collection of her work translated into English by Annie Rutherford, appeared with Burning Eye Books in 2018.

 Life

-Gomringer's parents are Nortrud Gomringer, and the Swiss concrete poet, Eugen Gomringer.
-Born in Neunkirchen, Saar, she is their only daughter and the sister of seven half-brothers.
+Gomringer's parents were Nortrud Gomringer (1941–2020), and Swiss concrete poet Eugen Gomringer (1925–2025).
+Born in Neunkirchen, Saar, she was their only daughter, and is the sister of seven half-brothers.
 She grew up in Wurlitz (Rehau), and moved to Bamberg in 1996.

-She achieved an American high school diploma in Lititz, Pennsylvania in 1998, and in 2000 graduated from the Franz-Ludwig-Gymnasium Bamberg.
+She achieved an American high school diploma in Lititz, Pennsylvania in 1998, and in 2000 graduated from the Franz-Ludwig-Gymnasium in Bamberg.

-Gomringer went onto study English, German and Art History at the Otto-Friedrich University, completing her degree in 2006.
+Gomringer went on to study English studies, German studies and Art history at the Otto-Friedrich University, completing her degree in 2006.

 She completed internships at the Leo Baeck Institute in New York City (2001 and 2004) and the archive of the Academy of Motion Picture Arts and Sciences, Los Angeles (2000).

-In April 2010, Gomringer became director of the International Künstlerhaus Villa Concordia in Bamberg.
+In April 2010, Gomringer became director of the "Internationales Künstlerhaus Villa Concordia" in Bamberg.